compcalc/compcalc.github.io/index.md

 >
 > - Alonzo Church (1941), [The Calculi of Lambda Conversion](http://www.cap-lore.com/Languages/lambda/math/Alonzo/book.html)

 Calculus is a broad subject with a variety of applications in classical and statistical computing.
-Broadly, it encompasses any formal system manipulates symbolic expressions according to a fixed set of rules.
+Broadly, it encompasses any formal system for manipulating symbolic expressions according to a fixed set of rules.
 We are specifically interested in its applications to programming.
 Each week, we will read one or two related papers and hold a short discussion.
 All are welcome to attend.

 ## Schedule